-The Philodendron like moist growing condition but doesn't like its roots drenched in water for too long.
-Overwatering could results in roots to rot and increases the risk of developing fungus around it.
+The Philodendron like moist growing condition but doesn’t like its roots drenched in water for too long.
+Overwatering could result in roots rotting and increase the risk of developing fungus around it.

 If you’re planting Philodendron indoor, then you don’t want the water to be spilling inside.
 You can use a pot that has a tray underneath to capture the excess water.

 Philodendron needs good sunlight to grow properly and maximize the pink variegation.
 However, it doesn’t like direct sunlight.
 Place it near the window where it can get an ample amount of indirect sunlight.